racheljayi/picturesque/README.md

 # Picturesque

-Picturesque is a simple webapp that can build a color palette by identifying key colors in any image A beginner passion project made with Vaadin!
+Picturesque is a simple webapp that can build a color palette by identifying key colors in any image.

+A beginner passion project made with Vaadin!
 Visit the website at https://pictur3sque.herokuapp.com/

 ## Running the application